All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Different Mechanisms, Different Receptors

 The core reason sermorelin and semaglutide can be used together is that they act on completely different receptor systems.
 Sermorelin binds to GHRH receptors on the pituitary gland.
 Semaglutide binds to GLP-1 receptors in the pancreas, gut, and brain.
-There is no known receptor competition or pharmacological conflict between these two pathways.
+There's no known receptor competition or pharmacological conflict between these two pathways.

 This is fundamentally different from trying to combine two medications that target the same receptor, where you might see amplified side effects or dangerous interactions.
 With sermorelin and semaglutide, each medication handles its own job independently.